-Spatial planning is a plan that maps out how you want your town and/or district to look in the future.
+Spatial plans set out how you want your town and/or district to look in the future.
 It takes a long term and bird’s eye view of the District.

 Our Spatial Plan

-Our spatial planning work will provide a broad strategic direction for investment in the District and ensure the aspirations of our current and future residents, business operators, community groups and Mana Whenua are appropriately planned for.
+Our spatial plans will provide a broad strategic direction for investment in the District and enable the aspirations of our current and future residents, business operators, community groups and Mana Whenua are appropriately planned for.

-The Spatial Plan will be a key tool to inform the review of our District Plan.
-This will ensure we focus the draft District Plan on not just our current issues, but also on our future needs.
-This will result in a more holistic approach that will be vision driven, rather than having a set of rigid rules that are less able to accommodate future situations in our environment.
+The Spatial Plan will provide strategic direction for our District Plan review and our Infrastructure Strategy.
+It will enable our District Plan to focus on our current issues and our future needs.
+This holistic approach will be vision driven, rather than following a set of rigid rules that are less able to accommodate future situations in our environment.

 It will be a 'living document', which means it will be updated with future information such as our response to sea level.

 Kaipara District Spatial Plan – Ngā Wawata 2050- Our Aspirations